vsriharsha814/flutter_to_do_app/README.md

 To Do List (lol the irony):

-Use flutter_launcher_icons to create a custom app icon.
 Add a splash screen using the flutter_native_splash package.
 Integrate local notifications to remind users of upcoming tasks.
 Let users organize tasks by categories like Work, Personal, Shopping, etc.